Enhanced Response Envelope via Envelope Regularization: Enhanced response envelope

 \subsection{Implementation}

+We discuss the Grassmannian manifold optimization required in \eqref{eq:est-env} in this subsection.
 Suppose that the dimension $u$ is specified and $\lambda$ is given.
-Our proposed estimator $\hat{\mathcal E}_{\bSigma,\mathcal B}(\lambda)$ for $\mathcal E_{\bSigma} (\mathcal B)$ requires the optimization over the Grassmannian $\mathcal G(u,r)$.
+Our proposed estimator $\hat{\mathcal E}_{\bSigma,\mathcal B}(\lambda)$ for $\mathcal E_{\bSigma, \mathcal B}$ requires the optimization of non-convex objective over the Grassmannian $\mathcal G(u,r)$.
 Such a computation problem exists for the original envelope model as well.
-So far, the best-known algorithm for solving envelope models is the algorithm introduced by \cite{cook2016note}.
+So far, the best known algorithm for solving envelope models is the algorithm introduced by \cite{cook2016note}.
 Thus, we employ their algorithm to compute $\hat{\mathcal E}_{\bSigma,\mathcal B}(\lambda)$ in \eqref{eq:est-env}.
 Note that we standardize $\bX$ so that each column has a mean of 0 and a standard deviation of 1 before fitting any model.
+We recommend standardizing the predictor $\bX$, but it is not always required.
+If predictors have different units or scales, standardization can help ensure that the envelope regularization applies uniformly to all predictors.
+However, if all predictor variables are on a similar scale, you may choose not to standardize them.

 In practice, the tuning parameter $\lambda$ and the dimension $u$ of the envelope are unknown.
 We use the cross-validation method to choose $(u,\lambda)$.
 For the original envelope, $u$ can be selected by using AIC, BIC, LRT or cross-validation.
-BIC and LRT may be preferred as shown by simulations in \cite{su2013estimation}.
+BIC and LRT may be preferred for estimation as shown by simulations in \cite{su2013estimation} and cross-validation for prediction.
 Because the enhanced response envelope model has an additional tuning parameter $\lambda$, we propose to use cross-validation to find the best tuning parameter combination of $u$ and $\lambda$.

-We have implemented the enhanced response envelope method in R and the code is available upon request.
+We implement the enhanced response envelope method in the \texttt{eenvlp} package in R, which is available at \url{https://github.com/ohrankwon/eenvlp}.